Southeast Asia·Laos·Updated May 3, 2026

 What scams target tourists in Vientiane?

-The most frequently reported tourist scams in Vientiane are Fake Visa Extension Service Scam, Tuk-Tuk Commission Detour Scam, Mekong Boat Tour Price Bait, with 1 classified as high severity.
+The most frequently reported tourist scams in Vientiane are Fake Visa Extension Service Scam, Mekong Riverside Restaurant Bill Inflation, Tuk-Tuk Commission Detour Scam.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Lombok and Palawan.
+Similar patterns are also documented in Kuala Lumpur and Palawan.

 Are taxis safe in Vientiane?

-Taxis in Vientiane carry documented risk for tourists — 1 transport-related scam is on record.
+Taxis in Vientiane carry documented risk for tourists — 2 transport-related scams are on record.
 Agree on a fixed price and direct route before getting in — say "no stops" clearly.
 Use GPS to monitor the route.
 If the driver ignores your route, firmly refuse any detours.
 Ride-hailing apps like Loca are available in Vientiane.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Vientiane safe at night for tourists?